Sensor Fusion in Autonomous Systems

 Autonomous Vehicles

-Vehicles often combine cameras, radar, lidar, GNSS, and IMU data to support perception, localization, and decision-making in changing environments.
+Vehicles may combine cameras, radar, lidar, GNSS, IMU, wheel speed, and map data to support perception, localization, tracking, and decision-making.

 Warehouse Robotics

-Indoor mobile robots may combine lidar, wheel odometry, IMUs, and visual markers to navigate efficiently in structured environments.
+Indoor mobile robots may combine lidar, wheel odometry, IMUs, depth sensing, visual markers, and facility maps for navigation and obstacle avoidance.

 Mining and Industrial Systems

-Harsh environments may require greater reliance on radar, inertial sensing, and robust fault monitoring because optical systems can degrade in dust and vibration.
+Harsh environments may require radar, lidar, inertial sensing, GNSS, robust fault monitoring, and conservative safety margins because of dust and vibration.

 Fusion and Decision Systems